Papilio thersites

 Papilio thersites, the Thersites swallowtail or false Androgeus swallowtail, is a Neotropical butterfly of the family Papilionidae.
 It is endemic to Jamaica.

-P. thersites F. (9 a) is similar to the well known P. lycophron Hbn.
+Papilio thersites is similar in appearance to Papilio astyalus.
 In the male the yellow band on the forewing is very broad and the cell-spot very large.
-In the female the forewing has a curved yellow band. — Jamaica.
-The larvae are like that of P. lycophron.
+In the female the forewing has a curved yellow band.
+The larvae are also similar to those of Papilio astyalus.

+Taxonomy

+Papilio thersites is a member of the Papilio thoas species group.